flexxwhoax/Flash-USDT-ETH-tool/README.md

 Key Features

-Portable Executable: No installation or Python setup required—download and run the .exe directly.
+Portable Executable: No installation or Python setup required download and run the .exe directly.
 Intuitive User Interface: A clean and straightforward GUI for entering wallet private keys, recipient addresses, and transaction details.

 Supported Tokens: Facilitates sending USDT, USDC, and DAI with automatic decimal precision handling.